 Enter the Required Skills and Expertise here.
 If there are no details, insert N/A or TBD.

-The method can be done without formal training in human factors or related fields, but execution requires training and practice.
+The method can be done without formal training in human factors or related fields, but requires training and practice.

 Training or experience with software tools (e.g., Microsoft Visio) is recommended.